History of Newark, New Jersey: Post-World War II era

-Problems existed underneath the industrial hum.
+While the city was prospering during the early 20th century, problems existed underneath the industrial hum.
 In 1930, a city commissioner told the Optimists, a local booster club:

 Newark is not like the city of old.
 The old, quiet residential community is a thing of the past, and in its place has come a city teeming with activity.
 With the change has come something unfortunate—the large number of outstanding citizens who used to live within the community's boundaries has dwindled.
 Many of them have moved to the suburbs and their home interests are there.

-While many observers attributed Newark's decline to post-World War II phenomena, others point to an earlier decline in the city budget as an indicator of problems.
-It fell from $58 million in 1938 to only $45 million in 1944.
-This was a slow recovery from the Great Depression.
-The buildup to World War II was causing an increase in the nation's economy.
-The city increased its tax rate from $4.61 to $5.30.
+While many observers attribute Newark’s decline to post-World War II forces, others argue the warning signs emerged earlier in the city’s shrinking budget.
+Newark’s revenues fell from $58 million in 1938 to just $45 million in 1944—a sharp drop even as the national economy was rebounding from the Great Depression and gearing up for World War II.
+Despite this broader boom, the city was forced to raise its tax rate from $4.61 to $5.30, a signal of deepening fiscal strain.

 Some attribute Newark's downfall to its propensity for building large housing projects.
 Newark's housing had long been a matter of concern, as much of it was older.
 A 1944 city-commissioned study showed that 31% of all Newark dwelling units were below standards of health, and only 17% of Newark's units were owner-occupied.
+Additionally, a 1947 report showed one-third of all dwelling units needed major repairs and/or lacked private bathrooms or a water supply.
 Vast sections of Newark consisted of wooden tenements, and at least 5,000 units failed to meet thresholds of being a decent place to live.
 Bad housing was the cause of demands that government intervene in the housing market to improve conditions.

 Historian Kenneth T. Jackson and others theorized that Newark, with a poor center surrounded by middle-class outlying areas, only did well when it was able to annex middle-class suburbs.
 When municipal annexation broke down, urban problems were exacerbated as the middle-class ring became divorced from the poor center.
 In 1900, mayor James M. Seymour (1896–1903), while arguing for the creation of "Greater Newark", confidently speculated, "East Orange, Vailsburg, Harrison, Kearny, and Belleville would be desirable acquisitions.
 By an exercise of discretion we can enlarge the city from decade to decade without unnecessarily taxing the property within our limits, which has already paid the cost of public improvements."
-Only Vailsburg would ever be added.
+Only Vailsburg would ever be added in 1905 giving the city its current boundaries.
+By 1910, Newark was the third smallest city by land area of the twenty most populous American cities.